scrum-for-developers/presentations/sprint-5-atdd/slides.md

 * A book can be added with the following properties:<br />
 isbn, author, title, edition, year
 * The added book is persisted and can be found in the book list.

 ---

-### Example Story #2

-As a user, I want to borrow an interesting book, so that I can take a book home for further reading.

-Acceptance criteria:

-* With his e-mail, a user is able to borrow a book by isbn.
-* A user could only borrow one book by isbn.
-An error message should be shown, when he tries to borrow the same book as well.

----

-### Acceptance Test Stories<br /> do reflect User Stories

-* User Stories
-  * Who?
-What?
-When?
-  * Encourage discussion<p/>
-* Acceptance Test Story
-  * Result of the discussion
-  * Common understanding of all participants <br/>(PO, Dev, QA, ...)

----